dunhamsteve/aoc2022/README.md

 I went through day 3 in rust, then backported / redid each in lean4.

-## Lean

 Day3 - I had one function that it wouldn't accept as total.
 And bit operations are kinda painful.
 I probably should define some operators to make it prettier.

 Day 5 - I did this in rust initially.
 Lots of weird issues dealing with borrow checker.
 Also I accidently did part2 first.

-Day 8
+**Day 8**

-- List is not a monad.
+- List is not a monad in Lean.
-- Implicits don't work like Idris {f : Forest} was not found.
+- Implicits don't work like Idris - `{f : Forest}` was not found.
 - I had to take a different approach for part 2, thought about going back and refining part1.

-Day 9
+**Day 9**

 - Went fairly quickly.
 Still need to go back and do the Rust version.
 (Too busy with other things.)

-Day 10

-- Ooh, I may get to write a VM again.
+**Day 10**

+- I ended up just injecting instructions rather than dealing with the two cycle instructions.

+## Rust Notes

+- Editor tooling is nice:
+    - Auto insert of imports
+    - Good descriptions of what to do when I do something stupid
+    - The run thing is nice, but Lean kinda has me spoiled on that front.
+    - Add missing match cases
+- Minus on editor tooling:
+    - Showing the types is really annoying, makes the formatting of code look awful, I think I'd prefer on hover.

-## General Lean Notes
+## Lean Notes

+- Hard to find functions (e.g. how do I turn a List Char -> String, took a while to figure out)
 - The List is not a monad thing threw me off a little.
 - Not sure where the docs are for libraries, I've been searching the source.
+- I really like the results panel in vscode tooling, it updates as I type code.
+  (Even better than jupyter)